This is a blow-by-blow description of what living with Fibromyalgia is like for me.

 I use a CPAP machine to try and get a night of restful, rejuvenating sleep.
 Oh, and so I don’t stop breathing for too long.

 If you don’t know what a CPAP machine does, it’s a small machine and mask that blows air down your throat whilst you sleep.
-The idea is to reduce the number of apnea’s you have during the night.
-An apnea means your breathing is obstructed or you forget to breathe.
+The idea is to reduce the number of apneas you have at night.
+An apnea means your breathing is obstructed, or you forget to breathe.

 I know it sounds horrendous.
 In truth, if you persevere, you get used to it.
 It does help me get a better night’s sleep.
-Fortunately, for me, I’m exhausted by the time I get into bed and I’m able to drop off quite quickly.
+Fortunately for me, I’m exhausted by the time I get into bed and can drop off quite quickly.

-Sadly though, my final thoughts are always reflecting on the difficulties Fibromyalgia caused throughout the day.
-If I could control that I’d probably sleep better still.
+Sadly, my final thoughts always reflect on the difficulties Fibromyalgia causes throughout the day.
+If I could control that, I’d probably sleep better still.

 What Did We Learn About Men with Fibromyalgia?